 Anyone with mobility difficulties should give it a miss.
 There is a fair amount of walking in Pamukkale.
 Otherwise this is a family friendly tour (children love to splash about in the rock pools) and the beaches and waters of Lake Salda are an absolute dream for all ages.
 With its sense of history and natural beauty, this tour is a delight from start to finish.

-Your transfer vehicles and tour, together with English speaking guide service, driver and insurance as well as your lunch are all included in the cost of your trip.
+Your transfer vehicles and tour, together with English speaking guide service, entrance fees, lunch, driver and insurance are all included in the cost of your trip.

 Your swimsuit, towel, suncreams, glasses and sunhat.